uadmin/uadmin/docs/api.rst

 **uadmin.StartSecureServer**
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-StartSecureServer is the process of activating a uAdmin server using a localhost IP or an apache with SSL certificate and a private key.
+StartSecureServer is the process of activating a uAdmin server using a localhost IP or an apache with SSL security.

 Syntax: